krahscimsoc/cosmic_bot/README.md

 A pretty simple discord bot, it has only a few functions.
 In order to use the bot, you need to download discord.py(it's an API, which the bot uses).
+First things first, in order to connect the code to the bot itself.
+You do that by swapping the "